how to find us

 What's On

-There will be separate banners on-site showing the schedule for the stage and the kids area.
-The same info has been posted in the facebook group.
+There will be banners on-site displaying stage times and the schedule for all activities .
+The same info has been posted in the facebook group as pinned posts.

 BINS / WASTE

-You will find bins around the site provided by our sponsors Foxhall Environmental.
+You will find bins around the site.
 Please use these to help keep the camping and festival areas nice for everyone!
-Campers, please clean up after yourselves and leave your pitch as you found it.
+Campers – bring some bin bags and please clean up after yourselves, leaving your pitch as you found it.

 MONEY

-Our food vendors & coffee/milkshake trailers all take cash or card.
+Our food vendors all take cash or card.
 There will be merch for sale for adults and kids – again card or cash payments welcome.
-The one thing you will definitely need a bit of cash for is the kids tuck shop as mentioned above.
-There will be various snacks / bags of sweets all priced at either 50p or £1.
-We won’t be doing change so if you’re bringing kids please arm them with a few 50ps / £1 coins!
+The one thing you will definitely need a bit of cash for is the kids tuck shop.
+We’d suggest a selection of coins as it’s unlikely kids will be operating a proper till / float.

 PHOTO / VIDEO

-If you end up posting any photos / videos to your social feeds please add the hashtag #hopestock23
+If you end up posting any photos / videos to your social feeds please add the hashtag #hopestock25

 I personally would love copies of any good photos / videos, so after the event it’d lovely if you could message me with any you’re happy to share!